 - Society, companionship, comfort, guidance, kindly offices and advice of the decedent to the persons entitled to the damages recovered;

-- Such punitive damages as the decedent could have recovered pursuant to Chapter 1(D) of the General Statutes had he survived, and punitive damages for wrongfully causing the death of the decedent through malice or willful and wanton conduct, as defined in General Statute 1(D)5;
+- Such punitive damages as the decedent could have recovered pursuant to Chapter 1D of the General Statutes had the decedent survived, and punitive damages for wrongfully causing the death of the decedent through malice or willful or wanton conduct as defined in G.S.
+1D-5.

 - Nominal damages when the jury so finds.

 To get an idea of your case value, please call and speak with one of our lawyers.
 We can discuss your case and strategies to maximize value.

 Bradley Law Group was built from ground up to handle injury and wrongful death cases.
 As a consequence, we can reduce the amount of time that it takes to complete most cases.
 While we focus on moving cases along as quickly as possible, we will never sacrifice quality for speed.
 We will gladly speak with you about your case to give you an idea of how long your case might take.